netdata/netdata/docs/glossary.md

 - [**Flood Protection**](https://github.com/netdata/netdata/blob/master/docs/alerts-and-notifications/notifications/centralized-cloud-notifications/centralized-cloud-notifications-reference.md#flood-protection): If a node has too many state changes like firing too many alerts or going from reachable to unreachable, Netdata Cloud enables flood protection.
 As long as a node is in flood protection mode, Netdata Cloud does not send notifications about this node

-- [**Functions** or **Netdata Functions**](https://github.com/netdata/netdata/blob/master/docs/cloud/netdata-functions.md): Routines exposed by a collector on the Netdata Agent that can  bring additional information to support troubleshooting or trigger some action to happen on the node itself.
+- [**Functions** or **Netdata Functions**](https://github.com/netdata/netdata/blob/master/docs/top-monitoring-netdata-functions.md): Routines exposed by a collector on the Netdata Agent that can  bring additional information to support troubleshooting or trigger some action to happen on the node itself.

 ## G

 - [**Group by**](https://github.com/netdata/netdata/blob/master/docs/dashboards-and-charts/netdata-charts.md#group-by-dimension-node-or-chart): The drop-down on the dimension bar of a composite chart that allows you to group metrics by dimension, node, or chart.

-## H

-- [**Headless Collector Streaming**](https://github.com/netdata/netdata/blob/master/docs/metrics-storage-management/enable-streaming.md#supported-streaming-configurations): Streaming configuration where child `A`, _without_ a database or web dashboard, streams metrics to parent `B`.

 - [**Health Configuration Files**](https://github.com/netdata/netdata/blob/master/src/health/REFERENCE.md#edit-health-configuration-files): Files that you can edit to configure your Agent's health watchdog service.